 Prior to September 11, 2001, the public had access to the Energy Information Center for purposes of observing the educational displays or for picnicking and associated activities.
-Fishing also occurred near the shoreline adjacent to the NMP.
-Fishing near the shoreline adjacent to the NMP Site was the onsite activity that resulted in the potential maximum dose received by a Member of the Public.
+Fishing also occurred near the shoreline adjacent to the Nine Mile Point (NMP) site.
+Fishing near the shoreline adjacent to the NMP site was the onsite activity that resulted in the potential maximum dose received by a Member of the Public.
 Following September 11, 2001 public access to the Energy Information Center has been restricted and fishing by Members of the Public at locations on site is also prohibited.
-Although fishing was not conducted during 2009 the annual dose to a hypothetical fisherman was still evaluated to provide continuity of data for the location.
+Although fishing was not conducted during 2012, the annual dose to a hypothetical fisherman was still evaluated to provide continuity of data for the location.